m0lentum/starframe/plans.md

 **ECS**
 - more storage types (see specs)
-- automatic object pooling API
+- ~~automatic object pooling API~~
+    - added but with some usability concerns, will have to try it in practice
 - ~~optional components in ComponentFilters~~
     - ~~investigate using these instead of event listeners~~\
       probably not a good idea - event listeners should be called when no Systems are running